Introduction

 PATH

 .
-This binary should be located attarget/debug/whamm
+This binary should be located attarget/release/whamm

 1.